Miryoqub006/Tubson/README.md

 ## Installation
 1. Clone the repository to your local machine.
-2. Make sure you have Python installed.
+2. Make sure you have Csharp installed.
 3. Run the program using `C# vscode `.

 ## Usage